Overview

 Getting Started

-Then, explore the websites of the three NBC support programs listed above and select the one that best fits your needs.
-(Note: it is not necessary to participate in a NBC support program to apply for or achieve National Board Certification.
-However, the support is likely to be beneficial in working through the rigorous process.)
+If you are interested in becoming an NBC candidate for the 2010-2011 school year and beyond, explore the websites of the three NBC support programs listed above and selct the one that best fits your needs.
+(Note:it is not necessary to participate in a NBC support program to apply for or achieve National Board Certification.
+However, the success rates of candidates in these support programs is historically much higher than that of unsupported candidates.)
+CPS welcomes eligible teachers to start the exciting journey of becoming an NBCT.
+If you wish to be part of the CPS program please contact: .

 -